The Best Advantage Super Bowl Ad Money Can’t Buy

 The truly Purposeful brand’s not-so-secret weapon

 Each business behind the 2017 Super Bowl ads had its own motivations for taking a stand.
-(Just Google “2017 Super Bowl commercials” and you’ll get all matter of speculation and statements about those reasons.)
+(Just Google “2017 Super Bowl commercials” and you’ll get all manner of speculation and statements about those reasons.)
 Some of them may have been a genuine desire to spark change and others may have been purely bottom-line driven calculated.

 Either way, the good news is that when traditional brands spend massive sums of money to connect with consumers via social purpose (manufactured or not), that’s a strong signal that consumers value brands that act on social and cultural issues.
 With trust in brands at an all time low, traditional brands know they need to do something to engender trust.
 And fast.